Hypercubical manifolds in homotopy type theory: Homotopy type theory

 \section{Homotopy type theory}

-The goal of this section is to fix notations and recall the main tools of homotopy type theory used throughout the paper.
-A proper introduction to the topic can be found in the reference book~\cite{hottbook}.
+The goal of this section is to establish notation and recall the main tools of homotopy type theory used throughout the paper.
+A comprehensive introduction to the topic can be found in the HoTT Book~\citep{hottbook}.